Mariah Carey Congratulates Nick Cannon On Birth Of Son, Not Cut Out For Reality

-Mariah Carey has experienced a few change-ups since she became engaged to her former billionaire beau James Packer, a year ago.
+Mariah Carey has experienced a few change-ups since she became engaged to her former billionaire beau James Packer a year ago.
 Since this point, the businessman dumped the songstress, who then finally finalized her divorce from ex-husband Nick Cannon, but not before discovering that Nick was expecting a new baby with a recent girlfriend.
-Carey kept her head up and instead focused on attaching herself to a new young man, backup dancer Bryan Tanaka to make it known that she is not about wallowing.
+Carey kept her head up and instead focused on attaching herself to a new young man, backup dancer Bryan Tanaka, to make it known that she is not about wallowing.

 .@MariahCarey and @BryanTanaka walking hand-in-hand in Downtown #Dubai today! @Dubaijazzfest @dcgguide #TakeAPicture ♥️????♥️ pic.twitter.com/HM9WBJITCJ